CAMERA GEAR & TOOLS

-Everything I use and recommend
+Everything I use and recommend for interior photography and real estate photography

 Several products on this page contain affiliate links.
 I use affiliate links only when I fully support the product and its content, and the information is worth sharing with you.
 By using the links on this page, I get a small percentage of the purchase price, so I can continue to write valuable content.
 It doesn’t cost you anything!
 If you don’t like to use these links, that’s fine!
-You can buy your stuff anywhere you like, no hard feelings.
+You can buy your gear anywhere you like, no hard feelings.

 Camera: body and lenses